Controversial Reddit communities: Quarantining

 In 2015, Reddit introduced a quarantine policy to make it more difficult to visit certain subreddits.
 To visit or join a quarantined subreddit, users must bypass a warning prompt.
 In addition, to prevent users from viewing their content accidentally, quarantined subreddits do not appear in non-subscription based (aggregate) feeds such as r/all.
 Additionally, quarantined subs do not generate revenue, and their user count is not visible.
 Since 2018, subreddits have been allowed to appeal a quarantine.

 Misinformation

 Reddit is highly prone to the spread of misinformation and disinformation due to its decentralized moderation, user anonymity, and lack of fact-checking systems.
 A 2023 NPR article suggested that Redditors should exercise caution before taking user-created unsourced content as fact.
 Reddit communities exhibit the echo chamber effect, in which repeated unsourced statements come to be accepted among the community as fact, leading to distorted worldviews among users.

 Medical misinformation

 A 2021 letter from the United States Senate to Reddit CEO Steve Huffman expressed concern about the spread of COVID-19 misinformation on the platform.
-A study the following year revealed an abundance of unsourced and potentially harmful medical advice on Reddit for urinary tract infections, like suggesting fasting as a cure.
+A 2022 study revealed an abundance of unsourced and potentially harmful medical advice on Reddit for urinary tract infections, like suggesting fasting as a cure.